cterdam/dotfiles/README.md

 [1]:
 https://github.com/sindresorhus/github-markdown-css

-If a submodule folder appears empty after cloning, run this to download all submodules (and their submodules, if any):
+If submodule folders appear empty after cloning, run this to download all submodules (and their submodules, if any):

 ```zsh